Tumbling Down (Cockney Rebel song): Background

 "Tumbling Down" was written and first performed by Harley during his days of busking in the early 1970s, before Cockney Rebel were formed in late 1972.
 The song references Ernest Hemingway, who had a big influence on Harley, and mentions the Titanic sailing into Brighton.
 Harley believes it was at Brighton, aged three, when he contracted polio.
 The song's closing refrain ("Oh dear, look what they've done to the blues, blues, blues") has been described as a "put-down of the denim-clad virtuosos that overpopulated 1970s music".

 The song was recorded by Cockney Rebel during the February–March 1974 sessions for their second studio album The Psychomodo in 1974, with Andrew Powell providing the orchestral and brass arrangements on the track.
 The song was mastered at Abbey Road Studios.

-When EMI released The Psychomodo in the United States in January 1975, half a year after its release elsewhere, "Tumbling Down" was issued as a promotional single.
+When EMI released The Psychomodo in the United States in January 1975, half a year after its release elsewhere, "Tumbling Down" was issued as a single.
 By this time, the original Cockney Rebel line-up had disbanded owing to internal tensions and disagreements.
 As a result, the US releases of "Tumbling Down" and The Psychomodo would be credited to the name of the band's new line-up as Steve Harley & Cockney Rebel.
-As a promotional single, "Tumbling Down" was not eligible to make a chart appearance.
+It was the band's debut single in the US.
 Although it was not a single in the UK or Europe, the song remains one of Harley's most popular songs.

 Release

-"Tumbling Down" was released by EMI Records as a 7-inch promotional single in the United States only.
+"Tumbling Down" was released by EMI Records as a 7-inch single in the United States only.
 For its release as a single, the six-minute album version of "Tumbling Down" was cut down to almost half the duration.
+The B-side, "Singular Band", was an album track from The Psychomodo.

 Following its release on The Psychomodo and as a single, the song has also appeared on various Steve Harley & Cockney Rebel compilations, including A Closer Look (1975), The Best of Steve Harley and Cockney Rebel (1980), Greatest Hits (1987), The Cream of Steve Harley & Cockney Rebel (1999) and The Cockney Rebel - A Steve Harley Anthology (2006).